This post explains the complete history of the ERP software system, the ERP evaluation path, and its future.

 Evolution of ERP

-Enterprise resource planning (ERP) is a tool that has been improved over the last four decades.
+Enterprise resource planning (ERP) is a tool that has been improved over the last six decades.
 People have made changes to how businesses are managed, and technology has gotten better.
 This helped ERP become more strategic.

-Two aspects of the history of ERP
+Two Aspects of the History of ERP

 ERP has evolved from legacy implementation to a more flexible tiered client-server architecture from a technological aspect.

-Inventory Management & Control (the 1960s)
+Inventory Management & Control – The 1960s

 In the 1960s, manufacturing industries found that they required a system that should manage, monitor, and control their inventory.